 Spend some time in the kitchen as a family and bake up a batch of America’s favorite cookie!
 Here are some recipes to get you started:

-- Market Report: Rob Johansson, ASA Associate Director of Economics & Policy Analysis
+- Outlook for Sugar Market: Rob Johansson, ASA Associate Director of Economics & Policy Analysis

-- Sugar Program Management Panel: Barbara Fecso, Branch Chief of the Commodity Analysis Branch, Economic and Policy Analysis Division, Farm Production and Conservation Business Center (FPAC), USDA; Lori Tortora, International Trade Specialist, Foreign Agricultural Service (FAS), USDA; and moderator Daniel Colacicco, Sugar Analyst, American Sugar Alliance.
+- Sugar Program Management Panel: Barbara Fecso, Branch Chief of the Commodity Analysis Branch, Economic and Policy Analysis Division, Farm Production and Conservation Business Center (FPAC), USDA; Lori Tortora, International Trade Specialist, Foreign Agricultural Service (FAS), USDA; and moderator Daniel Colacicco, Sugar Analyst, American Sugar Alliance (Panel discussion – no PowerPoints)

 - Legislative Update: Jeff Harrison, Counsel, Combest, Sell & Associates; ASA Legislative Consultant